-Today, I want to share one of my favourite dishes with you: Stuffed eggplants!
+Today, I want to share one of my favorite dishes with you: Stuffed eggplants!

 For a long time, I didn’t eat eggplants at all because my mom just didn’t buy them for no reason.
 There are many delicious recipes with eggplants with playing just a featured part.
 They deserve better!
 Last year, I had “baba ganoush” the first time in my life and I simply LOVE IT.
 It’s similar to hummus but instead of chickpeas, you use eggplants.
 More on this, coming soon! 🙂

 Eggplants are one of the best vegetables to bind excess bile acids.
 Besides other functions, they are produced by our liver as a way of getting rid of excess cholesterol.
-Excess or unbalanced bile acids are toxic and can increase the risk of suffering from cancer, gallstones and morbus crohn.
-Fiber in eggplants is able to bind these bile acids and flush it out of our body.
+Excess or unbalanced bile acids are toxic and can increase the risk of suffering from cancer, gallstones and Morbus Crohn.
+The fiber in eggplants is able to bind these bile acids and flush them out of our bodies.
 Plus, eating eggplants provides you healthy antioxidants (anthocyanin which gives them their blue color), vitamins and mineral nutrients such as manganese.

 You should avoid eating unripe eggplants because of solanine in its paring.
 Solanine is a glycoalkaloid poison and the plant’s natural defense.
 Ripe eggplants are fine and you can eat them raw as well.
 But don’t get frightened, you would have to eat several kilograms of eggplants to get poisoned.
 So, nothing to be afraid of.